Article I Name

 e) Reports from the subcommittees will be presented to the Chairperson of the Environmental Issues Committee prior to each of the Committee's two required semester meetings (Senate Bylaws, Art.
 II, Sec.
 1).

-a) On or before September 1, the Committee will discharge the following responsibilities (Senate Bylaws, Art.
+a) On or before October 1, the Committee will discharge the following responsibilities (Senate Bylaws, Art.
 II, Sec.
-6 (a 1-3)):
+6 (A 1-3)):

 1. Set the schedule for regular meetings and so inform the Committee on Committees.
 The Committee on Committees will publish the schedule to be included in the Faculty Handbook.